-Resumes, Cover Letters, & Thank You Notes
+Resumes, CVs, Cover Letters, & Thank You Notes

-Your resume is an important aspect of a successful job search and will often determine whether you will receive a call for an interview.
+Resumes and CVs are an important aspect of a successful job search and will often determine whether you will receive a call for an interview.

 A general resume can be submitted for any position but we recommend you arrange your information so it is targeted to a particular job or industry.
 Some industries prefer information presented in a specific format, so you should research the job, company, or industry before you begin writing your resume.